-Sophie Docker - UK Programme development and outreach.
-Specialist facilitator "Connecting Across Difference", mediator, workshop leader.
+Sophie Docker - UK Programme development director.
+Specialist facilitator "Connecting Across Difference", mediator, coach and workshop leader.

 Sophie is committed to exploring how we can organise in a way that is inclusive and collaborative using conflict as a driver for change.
 She works with conflict transformation and dialogue as a facilitator, trainer and mediator.
 She has a degree in Politics and Economics and a Postgraduate diploma in Law and has trained in Restorative practices, Convergent Facilitation, mediation and Nonviolent Communication.
 She currently works facilitating Restorative processes and sharing Nonviolent Communication in organisations ranging from large corporations, through social enterprises, prisons and schools, with OpenEdge, Restorative Together and The Restorative Engagement Forum.
 Her work is about illuminating and transforming the current internal and external domination systems and getting beyond a story of separation.